 Narcan Distribution Program

-Narcan Nasal Spray is the brand name of naloxone hydrochloride.
-Naloxone is used to reverse the effects of an opioid overdose.
-Some examples of opioids are Heroin, Vicodin, OxyContin and Fentanyl.
+What is Narcan?
+Narcan nasal spray is the brand name of naloxone hydrochloride, and is used to reverse the effects of an opioid overdose.
+Some examples of opioids are Heroin, Vicodin, Oxycontin and Fentanyl.

 How can I get trained?

 Contact the Kenosha County Division of Health Narcan Hotline at (262) 605-6741, email Narcan or use a link below.
 If community training dates/times are not convenient, contact the program to schedule.

-Sign up for a training on the 1st Monday of the month at 5 p.m., Kenosha County Human Services Building/Job Center 8600 Sheridan Rd.
+Sign up for a training on the 1st Monday of the month at 5 p.m., Kenosha County Human Services Building/Job Center, 8600 Sheridan Rd., Kenosha,

-Funding for this training was made possible (in part by) (#SP022112) from the U.S. Substance Abuse and Mental Health Services Administration (SAMHSA).
-This grant is being administered by the Wisconsin Department of Health Services, Division of Care and Treatment Services.
+Funding for this training was made possible by U.S. Substance Abuse and Mental Health Services Administration (SAMHSA) grant #SP022112, administered by the Wisconsin Department of Health Services, Division of Care and Treatment Services.